 The following travel vaccines are free on the NHS in Scotland:

 - hepatitis A

-You'll likely to have to pay for vaccinations against:
+It’s likely that you’ll have to pay for vaccines against:

 - yellow fever

 Additionally, you might have to pay for the following vaccines if they're only required for travel purposes: